apify/apify-client-python/docs/docs.md

   * **wait_for_finish** (`int`, *optional*) – The maximum number of seconds the server waits for the run to finish.
   By default, it is 0, the maximum value is 300.

-  * **webhooks** (`list`, *optional*) – Optional webhooks ([https://docs.apify.com/webhooks](https://docs.apify.com/webhooks)) associated with the actor run, which can be used to receive a notification, e.g. when the actor finished or failed.
+  * **webhooks** (`list of dict`, *optional*) – Optional ad-hoc webhooks ([https://docs.apify.com/webhooks/ad-hoc-webhooks](https://docs.apify.com/webhooks/ad-hoc-webhooks)) associated with the actor run which can be used to receive a notification, e.g. when the actor finished or failed.
-  If you already have a webhook set up for the actor, you do not have to add it again here.
+  If you already have a webhook set up for the actor or task, you do not have to add it again here.
+  Each webhook is represented by a dictionary containing these items:
+    * `event_types`: list of `WebhookEventType` values which trigger the webhook
+    * `request_url`: URL to which to send the webhook HTTP request
+    * `payload_template` (optional): Optional template for the request payload

 * **Returns**